This is a list of features that allow you to identify video games with artistic and creative inspiration. The list is continuously updated.

 Art is strictly related to the expression of sublime contents through aesthetical and linguistic research.

 Games in order to be considered as artworks have to be built around some deep and mature contents about human experience and knowledge (social, historical, scientific, educational, existential, intellectual, cultural, political, psychological, etc.) expressed through aesthetical and linguistic research and advanced narrative techniques.
-Artistic games are to be considered as virtual interactive experiences aimed to creative expression of deep contents through aesthetical and narrative research.
+Artistic games are to be considered as virtual interactive experiences aimed at creative expression of deep contents through aesthetical and narrative research.
 Obviously games have their peculiarities in respect of other artistic media: interactivity, real time processing and immersion above all.
 Other peculiarities could be borrowed from other artistic forms such as cinema, drawings etc. With no doubts, Video Games are synesthetic media, hypertextual multi-media.